 Limbu is working with CPAR to combat the effects of climate change.
 Earlier this year, Limbu learned about biogas systems, which use fermented cow dung to release flammable gas that is then used for home cooking and lighting.
 Biogas reduces household dependency on wood and coal for fuel and helps protect the environment.

 The initial expenses of constructing a biogas system are high.
 With a salary of $3 a day, Limbu would not have been able to make the change from coal to biogas without CPAR’s support.

-Just imagine what one day of your pay could mean to Christina, and communities like Migungani Village.
-You could help:
+Just imagine how one day of your pay could help Limbu, and farmers like him, fight against climate change everyday:

-CPAR is looking to donors like you to Donate a Day and help us build healthy communities in Africa.
+CPAR is asking donors like you to Donate a Day of your pay and help change the lives of African farmers.

 So we ask… Can you donate one day of your pay?

 Your gift can be a lifeline to a family in rural Africa.